mj21181/ursus-swarm/README.md

 **A* Example**

+A* is a path planning algorithm which will bring a single robot (or agent, like a character in a video game) from one location in a graph or map to another.
+To create this path we need to create the map being explored and specify the locations of any stationary obstacles.
+We also need to create a SingleAgentConfig object to configure the GraphSearchEngine.

 	// Create a 5x5 cartesian grid, indexed from 0
 	ObstacleMap map = new ObstacleMap(5, 5);

+	// here is where we could specify any obstacles with a method call
+	// or load the information from a file
+	// using map.blockXY(int x, int y)

 	/* Create our EngineConfig object
 	 * A* is a single agent search, so we make a SingleAgentConfig